candebellavita/vkompth/MAXI_J1348-630/README.md

 model vkompthdk + phabs*(diskbb+vkompthdk)
 ```

-As before, the rms and lags will have a keyword that is passed to the model; since the source spectrum does not have such keyword the model `vkompthdk` will output the time-averaged total spectrum (simular to `nthcomp`).
+As before, the rms and lags will have a keyword that is passed to the model; since the source spectrum does not have such keyword the model `vkompthdk` will output the time-averaged total spectrum (similar to `nthcomp`).

 One has to be careful when defining the parameters such that the first `vkompthdk` component fits the rms and lags of the QPO and the rest of the model fits the source spectrum.
 You can then link the common parameters between the first and second `vkompthdk`and the temperatures of the seed photon source in `diskbb` and the two `vkompthdk`.
 Since the time-averaged version of `vkompthdk` is equivalent to `nthcomp`, you can use the latter if you prefer instead of the second `vkompthdk`.